NASA-IMPACT/hls-vi-historical-orchestration/docs/system-design.md

     FEEDER --> PROCESSING_SYSTEM
 ```

-The "Job Submission System" controls the upper bound of the number of granules we process each day.
-We're generally rate
-limited by the ability of the LPDAAC to ingest our data product, and we worked closely to ensure our data production
-doesn't exceed the ability of their system to consume and publish our data products.
-We configure this rate using two
-controls,

-1. How many granules does the "Queue Feeder" submit at one time?
-1. How frequently does the "Queue Feeder" submit jobs?

 The "Queue Feeder" submits a job for each granule in the "Granule Inventory" by performing a few simple steps:

 1. The "Feeder Scheduler" tells the "Queue Feeder" to process `N` granules.